Saint-Brieuc Cathedral: The organ and organ casing

 The Cavaillé-Coll organ was built in 1848 replacing a much smaller instrument.
-Aristide Cavaillé-Coll is one of the great organ makers of France.
+Aristide Cavaillé-Coll was a prominent French organ maker.
 The instrument was classified as a "Monument historique" in 1975.
 From 1986 to 1988 the organ was restored by Jean Renault.
 The organ casing or buffet in French was made in the 19th century by the Étienne brothers.
 They included in the work some panels which came originally from England in 1540.
 The casing was classified as a "Monument historique" in 1906 when the cathedral itself was similarly classified.
 The organ is also decorated with a statue of sainte Cecilia by Jean-Marie Valentin.

 The cathedral's Treasury

 By the entrance to the ambulatory a grilled door leads to the Chapelle des reliques called La Petite Trésorerie.
 The principal relics kept here are those of saint-Brieuc and saint-Guillaume and a thorn from the crown of thorns called "Saint-Bro".